danielstebbings/STRATHcube-Downlink-2425/Admin/Final Report/Typst Source/Implementation.typ

 // TODO: Packet Parser

-The AXI packets contain the start and end signals, as well as a byte of packet data in a parallel format.
-This must be serialised into a bitstream to interface with the #acr("DVB-S2") transmitter block.
-This in turn means that buffering is required.
-A #acr("FIFO") buffer was selected for this purpose, as the interface signals can be used to manage the AXI interface.
+The AXI packets were transferred as uint32 words, which required serialisation for interface with the #acr("DVB-S2") transmitter block.
+This introduced multiple rates for the interface, for which a FIFO buffer was implemented as it could be used to manage the AXI-Stream interface logic.

-//TODO: FIFO diagram
+The implementation of the TREADY handling is very important for an AXI-Stream slave and is a common source of issues within an AXI based design.
+The DVB-S2 transmitter block asserts nextFrame to indicate it is ready for data and deasserts it once frameStart has been asserted, however the AXI-Stream required TREADY to be high for the entire frame.
+This resulted in the circuit shown in @TREADY-Circuit, with the intended timings shown in @AXI-Stream-FIFO-Timing.

+#figure(
+  image("../Figures/Implementation/Timing Diagrams/TREADY-Circuit.svg",width:70%),
+  caption:"AXI-Stream TREADY generation logic. nextFrame is connected to the Set input of an SR flip flop, and frame end to the Reset.
+The output of this is then ANDed with FIFO nFull."
+) <TREADY-Circuit>

 #figure(
 ```wavy